TWBug/GoldCardHenge/content/news/test-article.en.md

 ---
 title: "National Development Council Notice: Advance notice of draft amendments to the Act for the Recruitment and Employment of Foreign Professionals"
+summary: "National Development Council Notice: Advance notice of draft amendments to the Act for the Recruitment and Employment of Foreign Professionals"
 date: 2020-09-24T05:00:45.948Z
 cover_image: ""
 cover_image_alt: ""